-Tesla’s low-profile solar energy panels blend in with your rooftop

-If solar panels are in your future, Tesla is developing a new, sleeker panel that blends into your roof.
+Tesla's first solar roof is installed and fully functional

-Tesla boosted its solar catalog with new panels that blend into your roof with no visible hardware.
-The low-profile panels will be manufactured by Panasonic in Buffalo, New York, at Tesla’s Gigafactory 2 starting this summer, Tesla told Electrek.
-The new panels will be exclusively for Tesla’s distribution.
+It’s been a year since Tesla boosted its solar catalog with new panels that blend into your roof with no visible hardware.
+The low-profile panels have been coming out of the Panasonic factory in Buffalo, New York, at Tesla’s Gigafactory 2 since the summer of 2017.
+Now, Electrek reports, the first of these roofs have been installed, and better yet, is connected to the grid and fully functional.

 The panels are rated at 325 watts and will be in addition to, not a replacement for the 160- to 250-watt panels Tesla has available from other manufacturers.
-Full specifications are not yet available but Electrek cited other 325-watt panels Panasonic currently manufactures with 21.76 percent module efficiency ratings and 25-year power output warranties.

-More: Tesla’s stylish new solar roof expects to cost less than a traditional roof
+At full capacity, the solar system is rated at 9.85 kW, and a customer recently took a screenshot from his Tesla mobile app showing that the system was producing 5 kW and sending 300 watts to the house, while simultaneously charging the Tesla Powerwall at a rate of 4.7 kW.

-According to Tesla, the new panels will “exceed industry standards for durability and lifespan.”
+According to Tesla, these new panels “exceed industry standards for durability and lifespan.”

 Tesla’s new solar panels will achieve their sleeker, low-profile look with integrated front skirts.
 The skirts help conceal the panel mounting hardware so the whole installation does not draw attention to itself.

-Old-style solar panels with their industrial appearance and time-consuming installation technologies gave Tesla’s Solar Systems Product Design team significant disruption opportunities.
+Older style solar panels with their bulky, industrial appearance and time-consuming installation technologies gave Tesla’s Solar Systems Product Design team a ripe opportunity to rewrite the rule book for rooftop solar.

 Daniel Flanigan, the team’s senior director, was a co-founder of Zep, a company SolarCity purchased before last year’s SolarCity acquisition by Tesla.
 Zep’s original team, many of whom still work with Flanigan, worked on mounting systems focused on faster, better looking, and less expensive solar panel system installations.